krobelus/git-branchstack/README.md

-- In [Stacked Diffs Versus Pull Requests], Jackson Gabbard describes the advantages of a patch-based workflow (using [Phabricator]) over the one-branch-per-reviewable-change model; `git branchless` can be used to implement the first workflow, even when you have to use pull-requests.
+- In [Stacked Diffs Versus Pull Requests], Jackson Gabbard describes the advantages of a patch-based workflow (using [Phabricator]) over the one-branch-per-reviewable-change model; `git branchstack` can be used to implement the first workflow, even when you have to use pull-requests.

-- In [My unorthodox, branchless git workflow], Drew DeVault explains some advantages of a branchless workflow.
+- In [My unorthodox, branchstack git workflow], Drew DeVault explains some advantages of a branchstack workflow.

 ## Peer Projects

-While `git branchless` only offers one command and relies on standard Git tools for everything else, there are some tools that offer a more comprehensive set of commands to achieve a similar workflow:
+While `git branchstack` only offers one command and relies on standard Git tools for everything else, there are some tools that offer a more comprehensive set of commands to achieve a similar workflow: